MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # How do I contribute?

 To participate please create new unqiue folder names per mod as there maybe multiple config's for the same plane, eg "river racing" settings through to "realistic pilot experience" settings.

-Please create branches for updates to the trunk or more generally for unique configs for add-on planes.
+Please create branches for updates to the trunk or for unique configs to add-on planes simply add the config file to a directory with a suffix and version, eg f22_TopGun_V1.

-Submit a Pull Request and we'll merge if there's no conflicts!
+Please submit a Pull Request and we'll merge if there's no conflicts!
 Thanks!

+# History
+2020-12-13
+- Initial upload for the Raptor F22 orig and mod for the TopGun versions - including weight, yaw and lift, TO DO need to tweak roll settings for Top Gun style.

+- Initial upload for the F16 and starwars-x-wing and TopGun versions with reduced the weight.